fga401/AutoTableTurf/README.md

 Many thanks to all below repositories:

-- https://github.com/Brikwerk/nxbt for implementing a Python API.
+- https://github.com/Brikwerk/nxbt for implementing a Python API of Switch controller.